kontena/pharos-docs/addons/kontena-lens.md

-# Addon: Kontena Lens
+# Addon: Kontena Lens (in-cluster)

-> NOTE: [Kontena Lens](https://www.kontena.io/lens) standalone product contain features such as cluster essentials, universal authentication and built-in prometheus.
-These features are not installed as part of this add on.
-This add-on is used only for UI component configuration and installation..
+> NOTE: This add-on is for running in-cluster version of [Kontena Lens](https://www.kontena.io/lens) smart dashboard.
+Since this version is running in-cluster, it is more restricted and limited in terms of functionality.
+If you need fully featured dashboard or IDE for your Kubernetes, we recommend using standard version of Kontena Lens instead.

 - version: `1.6.0`
 - maturity: `beta`